-Well, cause of death.
+Well, a cause of death.
 The victim's death in this Oklahoma case was attributed to "blunt force trauma to the head and asphyxiation," and I'd be willing to bet that blunt-force trauma was the real culprit here but the report does say that asphyxiation was a cause.

 Said asphyxiation, the report at least strongly implies, resulted from the placement of an elastic waistband around the decedent's neck following what the suspect described as an "atomic wedgie."